praschetan/mobile-services.en/help/ios/configuration/sdk-methods.md

     [ADBMobile collectLifecycleDataWithAdditionalData:@{@"entryType":@"appShortcutIcon"}];
     ```

+* **pauseCollectingLifecycleData**

+  Use this API to pause the collection of lifecycle data.
+For more information, see [Lifecycle Metrics](/help/ios/metrics.md).

+  >[!IMPORTANT]
+  >
+  >Should only use this method in the `applicationDidEnterBackground delegate` method, and it is best to make this call first in the `applicationDidEnterBackground` method.
+  >
+  >The API is provided to mitigate the issue on iPhone7/7s or older devices with iOS 13 where the session length metric became abnormal.
+This was due to some unknown changes happend since iOS 13, iOS doesn't leave enough time for background task to finish when backgrouding the app.

+  * Here is the syntax for this method:

+    ```objective-c
+    + (void) pauseCollectingLifecycleData;
+    ```

+  * Here is the code sample for this method:

+    ```objective-c
+    [ADBMobile pauseCollectingLifecycleData];
+    ```

 * **overrideConfigPath**

   Lets you load a different ADBMobile JSON config file when the application starts.
 The different configuration is used until the application is closed.